-For the purposes of this Article 16.2, where a person is present by proxy or proxies, he isthey are treated only as holding the shares in respect of which those proxies are authorised to exercise voting rights with respect to any matter proposed at the meeting.
+For the purposes of this Article 16.2, where a person is present by proxy or proxies, he is they are treated only as holding the shares in respect of which those proxies are authorised to exercise voting rights with respect to any matter proposed at the meeting.

 - 16.3 The Board shall determine whether a general meeting is to be held as a physical general meeting or an electronic general meeting.
 The Board may call general meetings whenever and at such times and places (including electronic platforms) as it shall determine.
 On requisition of members pursuant to the provisions of the Companies Act, the Board shall promptly convene a general meeting in accordance with the requirements of the Companies Act.
-At a general meeting called by a requisition (or by requisitionists), no business may be transacted except that stated by the requisition or proposed by the Board - 16.4 A general meeting may also be called under this Article 16 if the Company has fewer than two directors Directors and the director (if any) is unable or unwilling to appoint sufficient directors to make up a quorum or to call a general meeting to do so.
-In such case, two or more members may call a general meeting (or instruct the secretary to do so) for the purpose of appointing one or more directors Directors.
+At a general meeting called by a requisition (or by requisitionists), no business may be transacted except that stated by the requisition or proposed by the Board. - 16.4 A general meeting may also be called under this Article 16 if the Company has fewer than two directors Directors and the directors Directors to make up a quorum or to call a general meeting to do so.
+In such case, two or more members may call a general meeting (or instruct the secretary to do so) for the purpose of appointing one or more directors.